perfectspr/llm-leaderboard/results/openchat.md

 ```

 ### Received Answer
-To write a Python program that prints the value of every tree node in a binary tree, we first need to define the structure of a binary tree and then create a function to traverse it and print the values.
-Here's an example implementation:
+To write a Python program that prints the value of every tree node in a binary tree, we first need to define the structure of a binary tree and then create a function to traverse it and print each node's value.
+Here is an example implementation:

 ```python
 class TreeNode: